Showing posts with label Sports - Boxing. Show all posts

 Graphics & Sounds

-Graphically, this ain't anywhere near what the ST is capable of but it does feature lots of comical aspects - like Mike "Hammerhead" Hagman!!
-Also, the see-through wireframe idea works well but is spoiled by having a pixelated head.
-Animations are okay and the crowd make very few movements so look rather bored.
+Graphically, this ain't anywhere near what the ST is capable of, but it does feature lots of comical aspects - like Mike "Hammerhead" Hagman!!
+Also, the see-through wireframe works well, but is spoiled by having a pixelated head.
+Animations are okay, but the crowd makes few movements, so they look rather bored.

 The...